hACKbUSTER/UberGuide-iOS/README.md

 ## Tech Details

 The client is written in Swift and Objective-C, using CocoaPod to manage third party services.
-Some frameworks have huge files, so we added it into the gitignore and you should download and import them into the project manually. `Realm.framework`  and `AVOSCloud.framework` [Download here](https://leancloud.cn/docs/sdk_down.html).
+Some frameworks have huge files, so we added it into the gitignore and you should download and import them into the project manually.  `AVOSCloud.framework` [Download here](https://leancloud.cn/docs/sdk_down.html).
 Only if you add these two static framework can you build the project and build the bridge-file between Swift and Objective-C.

 ## ScreenShots